chloeLu/MiniProj-java/README.txt

 REQUIRED ENV

 Java 7 is needed.
-Project built into MiniProj-0.0.1-jar-with-dependencies.jar (which already includes dependencies needed)
+Project built into MiniProj-0.0.1.jar
+To run it: java -cp MiniProj-0.0.1.jar <MainClass> <args>

 -------------------------------------------------